magnetikonline/picoh/README.md

 For the background behind these methods and their uses you can refer to my [cssanimevent](https://github.com/magnetikonline/cssanimevent) JavaScript library.
 The following methods have been lifted and integrated from here.

 #### $.DOM.Anim.onAnimationEnd(element,handler[,data])
 - Calls the given `handler` upon completion of a CSS3 animation applied to `element`.
-Lifetime of the callback will be for exactly *one* animation end event only.
+Lifetime of the handler will be for exactly *one* animation end event only.
 - For browsers that do not support CSS3 animations, `handler` will be called instantaneously.
 - Handler will be passed a reference to `element` when called.
 - Optional `data` can be given, which will be passed to `handler` upon execution as a second parameter.